 SVCC tuition is charged per credit hour based on residence.
-Course fees are assessed per credit hour based on the type of course.
+Fees are in addition to tuition for classes that have additional equipment or supply needs.

 Students are encouraged to apply for financial assistance, scholarships, and/or veterans benefits as early as possible.
 Contact Financial Assistance at 815.835.6339 for more information.